Sharath15eUR/dineshprabhu/Networking_Training_Program/Module1and2.md

 cp -r /source_folder /destination_folder
 ```
 ### Q2.
 Host a FTP and SFTP server and try PUT and GET operations.
-FTP stands for _**File Transfer Protocol**_ and SFTP stands for _**Secure File Transfer Protocol**_ which is a more secure method of performing the latter command which is used to transfer file over a network in a fast and secure manner.
-In order to host a FTP server in Ubuntu, the `vsftpd` package needs to be installed and configured.

 **Installation and Configuration Commands:**
 ```